ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 - "Creating isolated and reproducible environments is crucial for reliable research."
 - "Logging and checkpointing are important for tracking progress and recovering from failures."
 ---

+What is boring, data engineering is boring!
+Downloading and cleaning data is just tedious.

 ## Workshop outline: